 8. In Silico Clinical Trials (Organs on a chip)

 Clinical trials in their current form take many years to complete and testing a single compound can cost more than $2B due the complexities of our FDA.

-The process is long and tedious prior to approval of any new drug by regulatory agencies.
+The process is long and tedious prior to the approval of any new drug by regulatory agencies.
 Idea is to ensure that drug should show it’s effectiveness in a convincing manner and its effects should weigh over its side effects before it reaches the market.

 A process of drug development involves various stages: